Solutions The best route to security compliance

 The business or organisation limits the use of personal information to the purposes outlined in your privacy objectives.

 The organisation discloses personal information to third parties with the explicit consent of data subjects.
-Such consent should be obtained prior to disclosure in order to meet your privacy objectives.
+Such consent should be obtained prior to disclosure to meet your privacy objectives.

 P7 Privacy Criteria Related to Quality